lkrout88/Project0/readme.md

 User can add a book title, author, and rating
 User can view the list of everything added
 User can delete a book by title
+User can search for a book by author

 Future enhancements
 deleting a book by author